 INTRODUCTION AND FORMS

 - Good morning, everyone, and welcome to jury service.
-My name is ____ and I am one of the two jury coordinators.
-The other one is ____
+My name is ____________ and I am one of the three jury coordinators.
+Your other coordinators are _____________.

-- We will begin with a brief orientation which will answer most of your questions.
-The orientation and the administration of the oath will last until about 9:10.
+- We will begin with a brief orientation, which will answer most of your questions.
+The orientation and the administration of the oath will last until about 9:15.
 You may go to the restroom, get a drink, or a snack from the Break Room at any time.

 - I need to make sure that each one of you has checked-in this morning.
 The way that you check-in is by stopping at the Check-In Counter and having your summons, letter, or card scanned, or your juror number entered.
 It is important that you check-in, so you will receive credit for being here today.

 - I also need to make sure that each one of you has completed the necessary forms and that you have placed those forms in the designated places.
-The forms are available on the forms' table, which is located across from the Check-In Counter.
+The forms are available on the forms’ table, which is located across from the Check-In Counter.
 The IRS requires a Social Security number to receive payment for jury service.
-If we did not ask for your Social Security number, we already have it in our data base.
+If we did not ask you for your Social Security number, then we already have it in our database.

 - There is a questionnaire on the forms’ table that each one of you needs to complete, if you did not complete one from the website and bring two copies with you.
 This questionnaire is used during the selection process in the courtrooms, so it is very important that you complete one and keep it with you throughout the day.
 The paper is carbon, so please make sure there are no extraneous marks on the second page.
 If there are, please complete another one.

 - If you have had a name and/or address change or if something on your summons is incorrect or omitted, please complete a Name and/or Address Change form that is located on the forms’ table.
 Please place it in the locked, black box on the table and your information will be updated in our system.
 The box is labeled Name and/or Address Change Forms.